cbinding/rematch2/README.md

 nlp.add_pipe("child_span_remover", last=True)

 # process some example text using the configured pipeline
+test_text = """
-test_text = """Although generally undated, the ditches were suggestive of a trackway and associated enclosure/field boundaries.
+Although generally undated, the ditches were suggestive of a trackway and associated enclosure/field boundaries.
 Other ditches encountered on site correlated with post-medieval field boundaries depicted on 19th century mapping.
-Given the results of the 2018 evaluation, in conjunction with those of the 2018 investigations at nearby Chalk's Farm, which uncovered the remains of Late Bronze Age-early Iron Age and early Roman settlement and agricultural activity, it was deemed necessary to undertake a further phase of evaluation at the site."""
+Given the results of the 2018 evaluation, in conjunction with those of the 2018 investigations at nearby Chalk's Farm, which uncovered the remains of Late Bronze Age-early Iron Age and early Roman settlement and agricultural activity, it was deemed necessary to undertake a further phase of evaluation at the site.
+"""

 doc = nlp(test_text)
 spans = doc.spans.get("rematch", [])